 My special interest is the radio equipment in the various radio nets, used by the British Airbornes at the Battle of Arnhem, september 1944.
 Arnhem was the Market part of operation Market Garden, while the south part of the river Rine was the Garden part.
 I spend a complete article about the functioning of these wireless sets and reasons of the often failed radio nets between the Divisional Command and Brigades, and Brigades and battalions, during that battle.
 This in the post, Battle of Arnhem Edition, an article also for special radio equipment and in the various posts of the wireless sets, to be seen in the categorie “British Wirelesss Sets and receivers“, also a setup of the the Light Warning Sets Units, The VEEP installation, and the Eureka Rebecca installation, used also at Arnhem.

-My home made Lancaster mock up.
 Unfortunable, because of a movement to another village, the mockup is not there anymore.
 It was dismantled by lack of room at my new home.
+I made a smaller display with all the parts of it and made it work again completely.
+I still can make contact with it with other radioamateurs in mode CW and A3 phone.

 Here I was sitting in front of the T 1154/R1155 combination setup in the wireless operator office of my Lancaster mock up.
-I have a CW contact with a Dutch radio amateur in the 80 meter band , mostly on 3575 Kc and sometimes also in phone at 3705 Kc.
-Was, because I moved to another village, where I needed to set up my collection again.
-There was no room anymore for the Lancaster mockup.
-The radios got another setup now.
+I have a CW contact with a Dutch radio amateur in the 80 meter band , mostly on CW 3568 Kc and sometimes also in phone at 3705 Kc.

 If you have any questions or comments you can ask me on the contact from.